workingDog/pochi/README.md

 The **Pochi Presenter** App cost **USD $4.99** and will soon be available from the [Apple Store](https://itunes.apple.com/us/app/apple-store/id375380948?mt=8).
 The **Pochi Presenter** App includes the **Pochi Viewer** App.

+The **Pochi Presenter** App is in testing phase, you can download it at:

 # The Presenter App

 ![presenter](images/presenter1.png)